Disease & Vaccine Information

 When PNEUMOVAX23 (PPSV23) was administered in combination with ZOSTAVAX, Merck’s live attenuated shingles vaccine, shingles antibody levels were found to be significantly lower when compared to administering the shingles vaccine four weeks after PNEUMOVAX23 administration.

 A 2008 study found that while PPSV23 reduced the risk of invasive pneumococcal disease in the elderly by 38 percent, it had no impact on pneumonia rates.
 In 2010, researchers found the vaccine to be completely ineffective at reducing the rates of hospitalization or death in persons previously treated for community acquired pneumonia.
-The vaccine was also found to be ineffective in both transplant patients, and persons with HIV who had low CD4+ cell counts and did not reduce the rates of pneumonia in persons with rheumatoid arthritis.
+The vaccine was also found to be ineffective in both transplant patients, and persons with HIV who had low CD4+ cell counts and the vaccine did not reduce the rates of pneumonia in persons with rheumatoid arthritis.

-In clinical studies pertaining to the PCV vaccine for the prevention of acute otitis media, studies found PCV7 to be only 7 percent effective at preventing acute otitis media and children who received PCV7 were noted to be at a higher risk for developing acute otitis media from strains not covered by the vaccine.
-Studies also found that PCV7 reduced the need for tympanostomy tubes (ear tubes) by only about 20 percent.
+In clinical studies pertaining to the PCV vaccine for the prevention of acute otitis media, studies found PCV7 to be only seven percent effective at preventing acute otitis media and children who received PCV7 were noted to be at a higher risk for developing acute otitis media from strains not covered by the vaccine.
+Studies also found that PCV7 reduced the need for tympanostomy tubes (ear tubes) by 20 percent.

-The Prevnar 13(PCV13) product insert also states that effectiveness of the vaccine cannot be established in the following population:
+The Prevnar 13 (PCV13) product insert also states that effectiveness of the vaccine cannot be established in the following population:

 • Infants born prematurely